jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 199 Initial appointment of additional member under section 475(1)﻿(a)
 (1) This clause applies to the first appointment by the Minister of the additional member of the Teaching Council under section 475(1)﻿(a) (as amended by the amendment Act).
 (2) The Minister need not comply with section 476(3) when appointing the member.

+### Part 9 — Provisions relating to Education and Training (Early Childhood Education Reform) Amendment Act 2025

+### 200 Interpretation
+In this Part,—
+  - **amendment Act** means the Education and Training (Early Childhood Education Reform) Amendment Act 2025
+  - **commencement date** means the date on which the amendment Act comes into force
+  - **Director of Regulation function** means a function, duty, or power of the Secretary under this Act that becomes a function, duty, or power of the Director of Regulation on and after the commencement date.

+### 201 Effect of transfer of functions to Director of Regulation on matters, documents, and decisions
+(1) This clause applies if, before the commencement date,— (a) a person has applied to the Secretary and the application relates to a Director of Regulation function, for example, a licence to operate an early childhood service, but the application has not been considered; or
+  (b) the Secretary has commenced a matter or process in relation to a Director of Regulation function, for example, an investigation into a service provider’s non-compliance with their licence, but the investigation has not been completed; or
+  (c) a person has appealed to the District Court against, or applied for judicial review of, a decision or direction of the Secretary in relation to early childhood education.
+(2) The Director of Regulation, in place of the Secretary, must consider the application or complete the matter or process on or after the commencement date.
+(3) If subclause (1)﻿(c) applies, the Director, in place of the Secretary, is treated as a respondent to the appeal or application for judicial review on and after the commencement date.
+(4) A document or notice given by the Secretary under this Act is treated as a document or notice given by the Director of Regulation if—
+  (a) it relates to a Director of Regulation function; and (b) it was given before the commencement date.
+(5) The transfer of a Director of Regulation function to the Director of Regulation does not, of itself, affect— (a) a decision made, or anything done or omitted to be done, by the Secretary in relation to the Director of Regulation function before the commencement date; or
+  (b) any other matter or thing arising out of the Secretary performing the Director of Regulation function before the commencement date.
+(6) In this section, applied for judicial review means— (a) to have applied for review of the decision or direction under the Judicial Review Procedure Act 2016; or (b) to have instituted proceedings seeking any writ or order of, or in the nature of, mandamus, prohibition, or certiorari, or a declaration or injunction, in respect of that decision or direction.

+### 202 Personal information
+Personal information that was held by the Secretary before the commencement date when performing a Director of Regulation function is to be treated on and after the commencement date as having been held by the Director of Regulation.

+### 203 References to Secretary
+(1) On and after the commencement date, a reference to the Secretary in any legislation (other than this Act), notice, instrument, contract, or other document must, in relation to a Director of Regulation function, be read as a reference to the Director of Regulation.
+(2) This clause applies unless the context otherwise requires.

 ## Schedule 2 — Special institutions